butasebi/BeatTheMarket/README.md

 ```

 ## Build Tool
 The project was developed in ASP.NET 5 (backend) and React (frontend).

-TODO
+We have used Visual Studio as the IDE for the backend and the included build tool for ASP .NET projects.
+For the frontend, we have used Visual Studio Code as the IDE and NPM as the build tool.

 ## Design Patterns & Code Standards
 Used design patterns in React: